The Hometown Café is open for dine-in and carryout.

 WEEKLY MENU

-Side: California Rolls
+Side: California Roll

 Open for dine-in or carryout weekdays from 11:30 AM to 3:00 PM.
 Due to supply shortages for some products, menus listed may change.